incubyte/incubyte.github.io/content/blog/ruby-on-rails-dup-vs-deep-dup.md

 Something is not right

-We tried to modify the city for user_dup object but in turn ended up modifying the city for original user object too
+We tried modifying the `city` field for `user_dup` object but ended up modifying `city` for the original user object too

 What went wrong here?

-The reason for this behaviour is Shallow Copy
+The reason for this behaviour is **Shallow Copy**

-When we call .dup method then it creates a new object with a different object_id but the inner attributes refer to same objects
+When we call the `.dup` method, it creates a new object with a different `object_id` but the nested attributes still refer to original object

 ```ruby
 user.object_id